potterzot/econs101/syllabus.md

 #### Quizzes and the Final Exam

 There will be two quizzes and a final.
-Except for the final, the quizzes are on the [class schedule]({{ site.baseurl | append: ‘/schedule’ }}/), in Blackboard, and announced in class.
+Except for the final, the quizzes are on the [class schedule]({{ site.baseurl | append: '/schedule' }}), in Blackboard, and announced in class.
 The quizzes will take place during class time and will involve only the material covered since the last quiz.
-The final exam will be cumulative, but with an emphasis on the material covered since the second test. *If you take all quizzes and the final and your final exam score is better than one of your quiz scores, I will replace the lowest quiz score with your final exam score.*
+The final exam will be cumulative, but with an emphasis on the material covered since the second test. __If your final exam score is better than one of your quiz scores, your lowest quiz score will be replaced by your final exam score.__

 The format of the quizzes will be multiple choice questions.
 Bubble sheets (or *Scantrons*) will be provided for each quiz and for the final